Sjamilla/awesome-recruitment/README.md

 Hi there, I am [Sjamilla](https://www.linkedin.com/in/svdtooren/) 👋,

-I am a freelance / Interim Tech Sourcer from the Netherlands 🇳🇱.
+I am a Tech Sourcer from the Netherlands 🇳🇱.
 I help great companies scale their technical teams and give Sourcing trainings to Recruitment teams.
 You are currrently looking at a list of (recruitment) tools and resources that I use 🕵️‍♀️.

 I created this in 2018 because I couldn't handle having all these resources in different places, so that's when I decided to put it here.
 Just for me, but I figured: why not make it public so other people can use it too 😁.
 I hope you find it useful!